 POST CARE FOR LIPS

-Lipstick is worn topically on the skin.
-Lip permanent makeup are implanted/viewed under the skin.
-During the healing the lip pigments used will revert back to their original state, which is a powder.
+During healing, the lip pigments used will revert back to their original state, which is a powder.
 Lip tattooing does not replace makeup.
-In fact it is advised to wear some type of lip-gloss to enrich the color tattooed.
+In fact, it is advised to wear some type of lip-gloss to enrich the color tattooed.
 Lips will vary in color on a daily basis and change color during the day.
 This depends on if we are hot or cold.
 Even if we are well hydrated or not.

 ** Right after the procedure lips normally feel dry, chapped, tight and tender to the touch.
 Lips will feel better with each day.
 Should anything occur that has not been addressed, please call immediately.**

-Before brushing your teeth, seal lips with ointment first.
+· Before brushing your teeth, seal lips with ointment first.
 Put cotton balls in gum areas so toothbrush will not rub against the lips.
 No whitening toothpaste (during the healing process).
 Use a small amount of toothpaste.
 Take a straw with you to the bathroom to retrieve water to swish with.
 Do not bleach your teeth while your lips are healing (about 2 weeks).

 Expect moderate swelling, usually one to three days following the procedure.
 Scabs will make the lips feel thick.
 Lips will fade up to 50% after the first 5 days.
 While healing, the tattoo will look spotty.
 This is due to oxidation of the pigment and the redness of the skin.
 Two or three permanent makeup applications may be required to achieve the desired results.